Magnolia Girls State

 political parties in today's system, but allow citizens to gain a special knowledge of how the system

 works.
 Elections are held to fill city and state positions.
 Activities include legislative sessions,

 campaigning, party rallies, debating, and voting.
 The citizens also receive instruction in Parliamentary

-responsibilities of American citizenship and hopefully encourages their participation in the democratic
+and responsibilities of American citizenship and hopefully encourages their participation in the democratic

-field trips, group devotions, and patriotic ceremonies.
+field trips, group Vespers, and patriotic ceremonies.

 How are these programs funded?

 The program is funded by each state's American Legion Auxiliary Department, with some additional